lklint/azure-workshop/Day 2/04 - Logic Apps/04 - Logic Apps - Steps.md

 Then for the document add the `Outputs` from the Compose step.

 You need to add a parameter for partition key to make Cosmos DB happy.
 Click on *Add New Parameter* and choose *Partition Key Value*.
-The value needs to be in quotation marks to make it valid JSON.
+The value needs to be in quotation marks to make it valid JSON, and then add the dynamic Twitter value *Original Tweet Id*.

 Click *Save* and then *Run*.

+## Bonus Points

+Add another logic app of your choice, either by using a template of from scratch.